-Right from the start, Red Cross imagery in China took its antecedents from the world of photography, rather than from earlier Chinese or Japanese woodblock prints.
+Right from the start, Red Cross imagery in China took its antecedents from the world of photography rather than from earlier Chinese or Japanese woodblock prints.
 Although there was some backsliding into traditional formats, for the most part the Chinese Society blazed a new visual path, departing from earlier humanitarian iconography in China.
-Instead of depicting dramatic scenes of human trauma or the pitiful plight of victims as in the earlier “Tears from Iron” pamphlets or in Japanese images, the Chinese Red Cross Society launched its pictorial debut with portraits of its celebrity principals: high officials, presidents, and diplomats serving as honorary and actual officers of the Chinese Red Cross Society.
+Instead of depicting dramatic scenes of human trauma or the pitiful plight of victims as in the earlier Tears from Iron pamphlets or in Japanese images, the Chinese Red Cross Society launched its pictorial debut with portraits of its celebrity principals: high officials, presidents, and diplomats serving as honorary and actual officers of the Chinese Red Cross Society.
 Their photographs became a staple of Red Cross periodicals.
 Red Cross publications also sported group portraits taken at Society gatherings as it institutionalized its new operational bases after the founding of the Republic.

-The use of cameo portraits which preface all Chinese Red Cross publications after 1912 reveals the designers’ connection to the bourgeoning field of photography in China.
+The use of cameo portraits, which preface all Chinese Red Cross publications after 1912, reveals the designers’ connection to the bourgeoning field of photography in China.
 These cameos owe their presence and power to the popularity of photographic portraiture and cartes de visite sweeping across Asia.
 Cartes de visite, offspring of the earlier phenomenon of calling cards, had become a global trend by 1853 as “the first mass-produced portrait photographs.”
-In England, Queen Victoria herself collected these cartes, and was said to have over a hundred albums filled with portraits of fellow nobility and the social elite.
+In England, Queen Victoria herself collected these cartes and was said to have more than a hundred albums filled with portraits of fellow nobility and the social elite.
 This craze was not confined to the West.
 Queen Victoria’s collection held Asian cartes, including portraits of King Rama IV (Mongkut) of Siam, taken in Siam in the late 1860s by John Thomson.
-Thomson was a Scottish photographer who travelled throughout Asia, bringing his portraiture and “cardomania” to China as well (King Rama IV also became a fan).
+Thomson was a Scottish photographer who traveled throughout Asia, bringing his portraiture and “cardomania” to China as well (King Rama IV also became a fan).
 This innovation took the world by storm.
 Ultimately, the popularity of portrait photographs would be harnessed to the cause of philanthropy, a connection that remains strong today.

-Originally meant as personal tokens to be exchanged in elite social circles, by the turn of the 20th century, photographic portraits of dignitaries became wildly fashionable and widely available in China, too.
-Portraiture, particularly ancestor portraits intended for family altars, had a long history in late-19th-century China, and the transition to photographic portraiture was an easy one.
-Often opening in ateliers previously producing painted portraits, by the 1860s portrait photography studios had proliferated in Hong Kong and southern China and further spread to North China by the 1870s.
+Originally meant as personal tokens to be exchanged in elite social circles, by the turn of the twentieth century, photographic portraits of dignitaries became wildly fashionable and widely available in China, too.
+Portraiture, particularly ancestor portraits intended for family altars, had a long history in late nineteenth-century China, and the transition to photographic portraiture was an easy one.
+Often opening in ateliers previously producing painted portraits, by the 1860s portrait photography studios had proliferated in Hong Kong and southern China and further spread to north China by the 1870s.
 Chinese photographers adopted the new art form and ran their own commercial studios, where they hung their work in their storefronts to publicize their craft.
 By1906, photographic portraits of even the Empress Dowager Cixi, previously proscribed from general viewing due to her imperial status, had become publicly available.

 Photographic portraits of Red Cross dignitaries in Red Cross periodicals – captioned boldly with their names and titles – picked up on the carte-de-visite fad.
-Their faces gave an elite imprimatur to the Red Cross organization and its publications, as well as a distinctive modern cast, marking the group as a new-style organization.
+Their faces gave an elite imprimatur to the Red Cross organization and its publications as well as a distinctive modern cast, marking the group as a new-style organization.
 In turn, the participants’ involvement in the Red Cross Society was made even more visible and the scope of that visibility enlarged through the photos’ publication.
 This publicity conferred significant social capital on the men pictured.
 Celebrity sponsorship of good works communicated through imagery thus began early in China and remains a worldwide hallmark of humanitarian organizations today.